ktaylor63/southeast/site/content/chattahoochee-forest/homepage.md

 Chattahoochee Forest National Fish Hatchery services trout streams throughout north Georgia.

-<iframe src="https://usfws.github.io/southeast-mega-map/?state=Georgia" class="state-map" title="Find a local field station"></iframe>
+<iframe src="https://usfws.github.io/southeast-mega-map/?office=Chattahoochee+Forest+National+Fish+Hatchery" class="state-map" title="Find a local field station"></iframe>

 ## Public use opportunities

 The hatchery provides environmental education and public outreach opportunities to visitors, school groups, and various other organizations.
 The environmental education program is designed to promote a conservation ethic and to develop interest in recreational fishing opportunities.

+{{< figure class="photo-center" src="/images/pages/chattahoochee-forest-nhc-generations-fishing-at-rock-creek.jpg" alt="Three generations of men from a family fishing in a creek with lush vegetation." caption="Three generations enjoy trout fishing together on Rock Creek which runs through the hatchery grounds.
+Photo by Crystal Thomas, USFWS." >}}

 The beautiful surroundings and natural environment draw a lot of visitors to the hatchery.
 A visitor kiosk and an opportunity to view the fish in various stages of production prove to be a great attraction.
 Rock Creek, which runs through hatchery property, offers a great trout fishing.
 U.S. Forest Service campgrounds are located both North and South of the hatchery.